timostamm/protobuf-ts/MANUAL.md

 gives you the following options to represent those `.proto` types in TypeScript:

 1. `bigint`
    Enabled by default.
 Lets you use the standard JavaScript operators.

-Not available in Safari / WebKit as of August 2020.
+   > **Note:** bigint is not available in Safari / WebKit as of August 2020.

-   Your tsconfig.json has to target ES2020 and you need Node.js 14.5.0 or higher.
+   > **Note:** Your tsconfig.json has to target ES2020 and you need Node.js
+   > 14.5.0 or higher.

 2. `string`
    Enabled by setting the option `[jstype = JS_STRING]` on a field , or